 The division of neurosurgical anesthesiology is an extremely active division performing over 2100 anesthetics annually.
 Patients requiring neurological surgery have almost every type of procedure.
-The large number of cases and types of procedures provides a superb teaching opportunity.
+The large number of cases and types of procedures provides a superb learning opportunity.

-About half of the surgeries are craniotomies for patients with intra-cerebral tumors, vascular lesions and control of epilepsy.
+About half of the surgeries are craniotomies for patients with intracranial tumors, vascular lesions and control of epilepsy.
 The remaining surgeries are for peripheral vascular and peripheral nerve diseases, functional neurosurgery for treatment of movement disorders and epilepsy, spine surgery for treatment of radiculopathies, myelopathies, spondyloses and tumors.

 Many patients come to the Columbia University Medical Center for treatment with functional neurosurgery.
 The Epilepsy Center at CUMC evaluates patients with epilepsy for treatment with surgery.
 Most craniotomies for epilepsy are performed under general anesthesia, however, some are performed as "awake craniotomies" particularly when cerebral areas associated with language have to be examined intra-operatively.
 Patients with movement disorders have placement of deep brain stimulators performed with MRI and/or electrophysiological guidance.